 Kandhamal in the southern-central part of the state of Odisha is famous for its aromatic turmeric called as Kandhamal turmeric after the region where it is cultivated.
 Haladi as turmeric is known in Odia has been grown in this region for centuries by the tribals.

-About 60-70 percent of the area is hilly with a thick forest cover.
+About 60 – 70 percent of the area is hilly with a thick forest cover.
 The climatic conditions are suitable for the cultivation of other spices as well like ginger, mustard and tamarind.
 The cultivation methodology adopted by the tribals is singularly organic and environmentally resilient having high productivity.
-The wholesome consonance with nature is the secret behind the superior fragrance, taste, colour and quality of turmeric and the other crops grown here.
+The wholesome consonance with nature is the secret behind the superior fragrance, taste, colour and quality of turmeric and other crops grown here.

 The famed Kandhamal turmeric is sustainable in adverse climatic conditions that Odisha is prone to.
-The non-usage of pesticide in its production and the dedicated organic farming techniques employed by the locals has been fully supported by the governance system who view the Kandhamal turmeric as a symbol of freedom i.e. its produce and production.
+The non-usage of pesticide in its production and the dedicated organic farming techniques employed by the locals have been fully supported by the governance system who view the Kandhamal turmeric as a symbol of freedom i.e., its produce and production.

 This indigenous Kandhamal haladi is golden yellow colour and research has shown that it contains a tinge of gold.
 The heady aroma of the turmeric makes it a favourite in Odia delicacies.
 The leaf of the Kandhamal haladi is used in the preparation of ‘Enduri Pitha‘ which renders it a distinctive taste and pungent flavour.

-The Kandhamal haladi has a huge market abroad as well and it is used extensively in the beauty and cosmetic industry as it contains more oleoresin and volatile oil content as compared to other varieties of turmeric.
-This organically grown turmeric is used in making soaps and beauty creams due to its antimicrobial and anti-inflammatory properties.
+The Kandhamal haladi has a huge market abroad as well and is used extensively in the beauty and cosmetic industry as it contains more oleoresin and volatile oil content as compared to other varieties of turmeric.
+The percentage of curcumin is between 3.2 – 4.2, oleoresin is 12.5 and volatile oil between 5 – 6.
+This organically grown turmeric is used in making soaps and beauty creams because of its antimicrobial and anti-inflammatory properties.

 Written by Lakshmi Subramanian